Edinburgh Expat Life Scotland Tips

 The cost of living in Edinburgh

 Now that I’ve waxed poetic about Edinburgh, here’s a bit of bad news: the city’s fantastic quality of life comes with a hefty price tag.
+Here’s a rough breakdown of what you might expect to pay in terms of rent and other expenses:

-Graduate/entry-level job salaries generally start around £1,000 – £1,200 per month, while skilled/experienced employees can earn upwards of £2,000 per month.
+Entry-level job salaries can fall in the range of £1,400 per month (after tax), while skilled/experienced employees can earn upwards of £2,000 per month.

 Finding a job